 At the end of Year 13 you will sit two exams worth 70% of the qualification and submit an NEA portfolio (coursework), accounting for the remaining 30%.

 Media Studies gives you an enjoyable and useful grounding in a variety of skills, from developing critical evaluation and analysis skills to studying and researching contemporary issues with links to Sociology.
 Many of the skills you will become proficient in are highly desirable to both further education institutions and employers, such as independent research, team work and collaboration, time management, creative thinking and critical analysis.

 This subject can lead to a variety of careers where the transferrable skills can be put to excellent use.
 With Media City on our doorstep now, the range of jobs within the media sector is growing year on year.
-The Media Studies A-level is an invaluable foundation for careers in this area.
+The Media Studies Advanced Level is an invaluable foundation for careers in this area.

 Where Can I Get More Information?

 Contact Miss S. Walker, Head of English and Communications Faculty.